adderou/NuloBlanco/README.md

 * Socket.io
 * body-parser

-Also, the app uses Bootstrap's CSS
+Also, the app uses Bootstrap's CSS for panel design and Charts.js library for the Pie Chart.